The Chants advance to play the winner of #3 Winthrop and #6 UNC Asheville at 2 p.m. on Friday.

-Catherine Hewitt enters her fourth year as head coach of the women's tennis team at Coastal Carolina University.
+Catherine Hewitt enters her sixth year as head coach of the women's tennis team at Coastal Carolina University.

 In the 2012-13 season, Hewitt led the Chants to a 10-10 overall record and 5-4 conference record in the regular season before falling to Liberty 4-1 in the quarterfinals of the Big South Championship.
 Under Hewitt's direction, Libby Scott was named the 2013 Big South Freshman of the Year, the first Coastal player to receive the award since 2000.
 Additionally, the Chants were honored as an ITA All-Academic Team for the 15th consecutive year.

 In 2011-12, Hewitt led the Chants to an impressive 18-6 overall record, and a berth in the Big South Conference Championship where they fell 4-0 to Winthrop to finish the season second in the Big South.